If you’re not sure about the best file format to use when extracting your iPhone backup data, you’ve come to the right place.

-This file format is your best option if you need to extract complete data (eg including attachments), this file format if the best choice (you'll be able to see the attachment files after export in a separate folder).
+This file format is your best option if you need to extract complete data (ie. including attachments).

-ICAL (iCalendar) file format allows users to share tasks and meeting requests with other users.
-ICAL format is supported by a lot of applications and products: Apple Calendar, Yahoo Calendar, SeaMonkey, Microsoft Outlook, Mozilla Thunderbird and Google Calendar.
+iCAL (iCalendar) file format allows users to share tasks and meeting requests with other users. iCAL format is supported by many products: Apple Calendar, Yahoo Calendar, SeaMonkey, Microsoft Outlook, Mozilla Thunderbird and Google Calendar.

 VCard is a file used for electronic business cards.
 Multiple identification fields can be included in VCard files, such as name, phone numbers, address, URLs, emails, logos, images and videos.
 The VCard files can be shared in various ways such as through an email or via an instant messaging client.

-The VCard files can be opened and imported into different products and applications like Google Gmail, Outlook Express or an iCloud account.
+VCard files can be opened and imported into applications like Google Gmail, Outlook Express or the iCloud.

-The KML files can be opened or imported in different applications and products, like Google Maps or Google Earth.
+KML files can be opened and imported by Google Maps and Google Earth.